marshallwp/SecretManagement.Warden/README.md

 bw config server "https://your.bw.domain.com"
 ```

+>[!TIP]
+>### Trusting Self-Signed Certificates
+>If your warden server is using a certificate that isn't signed by a widely known public certificate authority (say because it's self-signed or signed by your own Root CA), you'll need to [perform additional steps](https://bitwarden.com/help/certificates/#trust-a-self-signed-certificate) to get the bitwarden-cli to trust it.
+>
+>In brief: You need to ensure the environment variable `NODE_EXTRA_CA_CERTS` is set to the file path of a PEM file containing the public cert of the self-signed certificate or self-signed Root CA.  It may also contain other certs.
+See: [Node.js Documentation](https://nodejs.org/api/cli.html#node_extra_ca_certsfile)

 Lastly, the `SecretManagement` module can only handle unlock operations, not login operations.
 As such you will need to login before you can utilize this extension.

 ### (Recommended) Utilize API Key for Login